 The experience of trauma makes a profound mark on a person.
 It doesn’t matter whether the injury is grave and evident, like the bruising of a battered person, or hard to see, like the emotional neglect of someone detached and withdrawn.
 Whatever the cause, when a person feels threatened, helpless, and unable to escape, that […]

+Within the last few weeks, I have heard of two more young people dying from heroin overdoses.
+Tragedies like this are becoming ever more common.
 Right now, in my opinion, there is a heroin/opiate epidemic going on.
 It’s spanning all ages, all races, all genders, and all socioeconomic statuses!
 It doesn’t matter if your town […]

 The phrase “self-harming behavior” may call up images of troubled teenagers with cuts on their arms.
 But self-injury can occur for people of any age, in children, adolescents and adults, whether male or female.
 This is not at all a teenage fad!